 - impaired mobility

-Many individuals consider edibles to be safe, discreet, and effective, especially when they compare them to smoking marijuana.
+Many individuals consider edibles to be safe, discreet, and effective, especially when they compare them to smoking cannabis.

 Indeed, edibles do not expose users to some of the potentially harmful effects of smoking.

 Cannabis smoke and tobacco smoke appear to have similar levels of toxicity, and both contain various toxins and carcinogens (agents that cause cancer).

 Ingesting edibles does not appear to have these effects on lung function or cancer risk, which means they may be safer in these ways.